Pakistani Bride Charged With Poisoning Husband's Milk, Inadvertently Killing 17

 The alleged incident took place in a rural village near the city of Multan in the eastern Punjab Province.

-District police told NPR that the woman, identified by the Associated Press as Aasia Bibi, had earlier rejected two proposals from her current husband, but by the third proposal, her family forced her to marry him.
+District police told NPR that the woman, identified by The Associated Press as Aasia Bibi, had earlier rejected two proposals from her current husband, but by the third proposal, her family forced her to marry him.
 The woman had wanted to wed a different man.

 Days before the alleged poisoning, Bibi had fled her husband and returned to her parents' house, pleading to stay.
-Police told NPR Bibi's parents forced her to return to her husband's home, which the couple was sharing with his parents.
+Police told NPR that Bibi's parents forced her to return to her husband's home, which the couple was sharing with his parents.

-District police chief Sohail Habib Tajak told The Associated Press that Bibi then obtained a poisonous substance from her boyfriend, Shahid Lashari, mixed it in milk and offered it to her husband last week.
+District police chief Sohail Habib Tajik told the AP that Bibi then obtained a poisonous substance from her boyfriend, Shahid Lashari, mixed it in milk and offered it to her husband last week.
 He never drank it.

 Instead, his mother unknowingly used the poisoned milk to make yogurt lassis that she served to 27 members of the extended family.

-The BBC reports that eight people died not long after consuming the drinks on Thursday, but the death toll has been rising and one week later it stood at 17.
+The BBC reports that eight people died not long after consuming the drinks on Thursday, but the death toll has been rising and one week later, it stood at 17.
 Ten people remain hospitalized, reports AP.

 On Tuesday, Bibi appeared before a judge to face murder charges and spoke to reporters gathered at the courthouse.

-"I repeatedly asked my parents not to marry me against my will as my religion, Islam, also allows me to choose the man of my choice for marriage but my parents rejected all of my pleas and they married me to a relative," she said, according to AP.
+"I repeatedly asked my parents not to marry me against my will as my religion, Islam, also allows me to choose the man of my choice for marriage, but my parents rejected all of my pleas and they married me to a relative," she said, according to AP.

 The woman told reporters that her boyfriend gave her the poison that she mixed into her husband's milk, reports the wire service.
 But she said she never intended for others to drink it and expressed remorse over their deaths.